lgtateos/Geovisualization-with-Blender/README.md

 * Browse the workshop data folder, locate and open *interface_introduction.blend*

-Blender has a number of editors to view and modify various aspect of data.
-You can set each of the viewports to a specific editor and you can do that by clicking on the *editor type* selector (box icon next to *View*, see image below).
+Blender has a number of editors to view and modify various aspects of data.
+You can set each of the viewports to a specific editor by clicking on the *editor type* selector (box icon next to *View*, see image below).
 This allows you to reorganize and customize the interface based on your project needs and preferences.
-Also, you can add editors by dragging the triangular shaped stripes at corners of each viewport.
-Below we will review some of them that are most relevant to handling geospatial data.
+You can also add editors by dragging the triangular shaped stripes at corners of each viewport.
+The ones most relevant to handling geospatial data are reviewed below.
 [learn more about editors](https://docs.blender.org/manual/en/dev/editors/)
 ### 3D view
-The __3D View__ is the visual interface with the 3D data and scene with numerous functionalities for modeling, animation, texture painting, etc. Unlike the 2D environment of GIS software, where you can only navigate in x and y directions, 3D viewport allows full control over our viewing angle, depth, size, etc. You can press and hold down mouse scroll (or middle click) button to change the viewing angle (or orbiting around), shift and drag to pan, and roll to zoom back and forth.
+The __3D View__ is the visual interface with the 3D data and scene.
+This has numerous functionalities for modeling, animation, texture painting, etc. Unlike the 2D environment of GIS software, where you can only navigate in the x and y directions, 3D viewport allows full control over our viewing angle, depth, size, and so forth.
+You can press and hold down the mouse scroll button (or middle-click) to change the viewing angle (or orbit around the scene), Shift-key and drag the mouse to pan, and roll to zoom back and forth.

-Now note the toolbar on the left side of the region which is called __Tool shelf__ and it has a variety of the tools for 3D editing.
+Now note the the __Tool Shelf__, toolbar on the left side of the region which has tools for 3D editing.
 Newly installed addons also appear in this toolbar.
-Now notice the bottom toolbar- so called __Header__.
+Now notice the bottom toolbar, called __Header__.
 Header includes menus for adding, editing objects as well as viewing and shading options.

 |![Blender Viewport](img/editors_3dview_header.png) 3D view header (retrieved from Blender manual)|
 |:---:|

-Header's __View menu__ allow you to select a specific viewpoint such as top, left or different perspectives.
-Also notice that each of these commands have a keyboard shortcut associated with them.
-For example you can push `numpad 3` (if you have a full keyboard) to switch to top view.
+Header's __View menu__ allow you to select a specific viewpoint such as top, left, or different perspectives.
+Each of these commands have a keyboard shortcut.
+For example, `numpad 3` switch the viewpoint to the top view.

-__add menu__ Provides a list of different objects types that can be added to a scene
+__add menu__ Provides a list of different objects types that can be added to a scene.

-__Interaction mode__ allows you to toggle between the __Object mode__ and __Edit mode__.
+__Interaction mode__ allows you to toggle between __Object mode__ and __Edit mode__.
 Edit mode allows you to access more low-level structures of your object, like faces, and vertices.
-In the examples that we complete in this tutorial, we will use some of these options to refine the surface model.
-It is important to get familiar with the 3 core elements, __faces*, __edges__ and __vertex__.
+In the examples in this tutorial, we will use some of these options to refine the surface model.
+It is important to get familiar with the three core elements, __faces*, __edges__ and __vertices__.
 You can select these elements by clicking on their corresponding icons.

 On the right side of the interaction mode, is the viewport __Shading mode__ which you can use to choose the visualization and viewport rendering method.
 Default is the __Solid mode__ that shows objects with solid faces, but without textures and shading.
-The __Material mode__ shows the object with textures and is suitable for having an idea how 3D objects may look like with materials.
+The __Material mode__ shows the object with textures and is suitable for previewing how 3D objects may look like with materials.
 The __Rendering mode__, enables real-time rendering, which computes the near-to-final product on-the-fly as you interact with the object.

 [Learn more about 3D view](https://docs.blender.org/manual/en/dev/editors/3dview/introduction.html#tool-shelf)

 ### Properties editor

-__Properties editor__ allows you to modify the properties of the scene, rendering setting, transforming objects or changing their material or texture properties.
+__Properties editor__ allows you to modify the properties of the scene, rendering settings, transforming objects or changing their material or texture properties.
 The components that we will work with in the following examples are *object, material and texture properties*.

-In the __Object properties__ tab you can transform the location, orientation and scale of the object, along with display properties of them.
+In the __Object properties__ tab you can transform the location, orientation, and scale of an object, along with their display properties.
 You can use numeric input for transformation parameters.

 In __Materials__ tab you can assign or change an object’s material.
-You can add and remove material, or use material browser to assign previously created materials to the object.
-Some very basic material parameters include *Diffuse and Specular*.
-You can adjust the diffuse parameters to change the color and shading of the material and with Specular adjust the glossiness of the material.
+You can add and remove materials, or use the material browser to assign previously created materials to the object.
+Some basic material parameters include *Diffuse and Specular*.
+You can adjust the diffuse parameters to change the color and shading of the material.
+The specular parameter adjusts the glossiness of the material.
 Also, play with the shading and transparency parameters to see how it impacts your object.

 In __Texture tab__ you can assign texture to the materials.
-You can select from available textures already available in scene using texture browser, or load a new one from hard drive.
+You can select from textures already available in the scene using the texture browser, or load a new one from your computer.
 Textures are not only applied as the surface color and pattern, they can also be used to adjust the surface transparency and roughness.
-For example, you can assign a black and white image texture to represent the surface roughness of a wood.
+For example, you can assign a black and white image texture to represent the surface roughness of wood.

 Note: Properties editor's interface is dynamically changing according to the selected object.
 For example, if you select the light, the little sun icon will appear to set the light properties and similarly you should select camera to be able to see the camera tab and modify the properties.